 Although NCLB covers numerous federal education programs, the law’s requirements for testing, accountability, and school improvement receive the most attention.
 NCLB requires states to test students in reading and mathematics annually in grades 3-8 and once in grades 10-12.
 States must test students in science once in grades 3-5, 6-8, and 10-12.
 Individual schools, school districts and states must publicly report test results in the aggregate and for specific student subgroups, including low-income students, students with disabilities, English language learners, and major racial and ethnic groups.

-NCLB requires states, school districts, and schools to ensure all students are proficient in grade-level math and reading by 2014.
+NCLB required states, school districts, and schools to ensure all students are proficient in grade-level math and reading by 2014.
 States define grade-level performance.
 Schools must make "adequate yearly progress" toward this goal, whereby proficiency rates increase in the years leading up to 2014.
 The rate of increase required is chosen by each state.
 In order for a school to make adequate yearly progress (AYP), it must meet its targets for student reading and math proficiency each year.
 A state’s total student proficiency rate and the rate achieved by student subgroups are all considered in the AYP determination.

 ESEA Flexibility and Waivers

 Requirements that the Department of Education offered to waive include states meeting AYP targets whereby students must reach 100 percent student proficiency by 2014 in reading and math, and mandated interventions, whereby districts must allow students to attend different schools and offer Supplemental Educational Services for Title I schools and school districts failing to meet the AYP targets.
 The waivers also allowed states to opt out of mandatory interventions for districts failing to meet requirements to staff only ‘Highly Qualified Teachers’ in their schools.
+(For more, read New America's recent report, "It's All Relative: How NCLB Waivers Did--and Did Not--Transform School Accountability.")

 In order to receive flexibility through a waiver, states needed to demonstrate that they had adopted or would implement a series of reforms to their academic standards, student assessments, and accountability systems for schools and educators.
 Specifically, the Department required states to implement 1) college- and career-ready standards and assessments that measure student achievement and growth; 2) a differentiated accountability system that both recognizes high-achieving, high progress schools (reward schools) and supports chronically low-achieving schools (priority and focus schools); and 3) teacher and principal evaluation and support systems to improve instruction.
 A team of peer reviewers, along with Department staff, studied the proposals, commented on each request, and offered suggestions to states to help them win approval.